DANS-KNAW/dans-datastation-architecture/docs/dev.md

 DANS micro-services
 -------------------
-The DANS micro-services are based on the [dans-module-archetype]{:target=_blank}.
-This archetype creates a skeleton micro-service based on the
+The DANS microservices are based on the [dans-module-archetype]{:target=_blank}.
+This archetype creates a skeleton microservice based on the
 [DropWizard]{:target=_blank} framework.
 When working on DANS micro-services, please comply with the [best practises]{:target=_blank} documented in the dans-module-archetype documentation.